TBD54566975/ftl/docs/content/docs/reference/verbs.md

 ## Defining Verbs

-To declare a Verb, write a normal Go function with the following signature,annotated with the Go [comment directive](https://tip.golang.org/doc/comment#syntax) `//ftl:verb`:
+To declare a Verb, write a normal Go function with the following signature, annotated with the Go [comment directive](https://tip.golang.org/doc/comment#syntax) `//ftl:verb`:

 ```go
 //ftl:verb